wso2-incubator/cicd-test-artifacts/README.md

 # cicd-test-artifacts

-This repository holds artifacts and scenario tests.
+This repository holds artifacts and scenario tests..

 #### Directory structure